mzivic7/endcord/README.md

 It is required to to use endcord.
 After obtaining token, you can either:
 - Provide token in token manager (recommended) - token will be stored in secure system keyring
-  Token mamager will be shown only if token is not provided in config nor as command argument
+  Token manager will be shown only if token is not provided in config nor as command argument
   To remove token from keyring: `endcord --remove-token`; to update it: `endcord --update-token`
 - Pass token to endcord as command argument: `endcord -t [YOUR_TOKEN]`
 - Save token in config